RalphHightower/EOL-RalphHightower/EquipmentDisposition.md

 - UPS (Uninterruptable Power Supply) may be gifted or recycled ♻️.

 ## Obsolete Computers
-Either donate the computers to the University of South Carolina College of Engineering, a willing museum, or recycled ♻️.
+The computers may donated the computers to a willing museum, sold (Ebay) or recycled ♻️.
 - DEC (Digital Equipment Corporation) VAXStation II/GPX
   - DEC VAX 11/780 Architecture Manuals Volumes 1-3 (2)
 - Sun 3/110